Robort32/ProjectBort/ScopeApproval/README.md

   - dropdown will prompt for a genre selection, and another to select an average rating
   - submit button

-- store user selection in variables
+- store user selection in variables.

 - make an API call to api.tvmaze.com using the users selection to search for shows